First of All, What is Cyber Security and Why is it Necessary for Internet Browsers

 Hardening is defined as “rendering the material more strong and resistant“ in IT security.
 Hardening means to make a system, a network or an application more strong and resistant to external attack.
 According to ASD, Flash, Java and Web ads have been implicated in delivering malware.
 In fact, blocking browser access to Adobe Flash player, web ads and Java applets will safeguard computers and systems from malware attacks.

 7. Multi-factor Authentication

 Nowadays, passwords have become one important part of our life.
-However, passwords are the weakest link in our security because they might be inadequate to safeguard our systems from cyber-attacks, data breaches and fraud.
-As such, security with multi-factor authentication (MFA) like having more than one password for accounts, having additional login factors like a pin, security question, one-time passcode and so on will add another layer of security against the leading cause of data breach.
+However, passwords are the weakest link in our security.
+This is because they might be inadequate to safeguard our systems from cyber-attacks, data breaches, and fraud.
+As such, a multi-factor authentication (MFA) might be a practical layer of security.
+It works like having more than one password for accounts and having additional login factors like a pin, security question, one-time passcode.

-Having a back-up plan, or duplicate copies, of your most important information is one of the essential strategies in cyber security.
-In other words, regularly back up data will ensure your important information are safe in case anything goes terribly wrong with your computer.
+Having a back-up file of your most important information is one of the essential cyber security strategies.
+In other words, regularly backing up data will ensure your important information are safe in case anything goes wrong with your computer.

 In this digital era, tech innovation has become key criteria for businesses to grow, to boost its competitiveness as well as to allocate resources more effectively.
 However, this necessarily involves risk.
 The question is how can you protect your business from cyber attacks?
 One of the best protections is to implement plans and procedures.

 Moreover, the best way is to perform and implement protection plans with assistance from IT professionals.
 If you are serious about the security of your company, IT Solution has a cyber management plan to increase and enhance the cybersecurity of your company.
 Talk to us and let’s work out the best protection plan for your business!